espocrm/documentation/docs/user-guide/reports.md

 List report results the list of records that meet the specified criteria.

-To create new list report click on Reports tab and then click Create Report button.
-Choose needed Entity Type then click Create button at List Report section.
+To create a new list report click on *Reports* tab and then click *Create Report* button.
+Choose needed Entity Type then click *Create* button at *List Report* section.

-At _Columns_ field pick fields you would like to be displayed.
+At *Columns* field pick fields you would like to be displayed.
 Below you can specify display parameters for every column:

 * Width – width in percents;
 * Align – left or right;